This tutorial has two parts: Part 1 | Part 2

 Here's how the touch event handler should look:

-Try out what you have so far on the phone.
+Try testing out what you have so far on the device.
 Touch a color button.
-Now touch the canvas, and your finger should leave a spot at each place you touch.
+Now touch the canvas, and your finger should leave a dot at each place you touch.
 Touching the Wipe button should clear your drawing.

 Finally, add the drag event handler.
 Here's the difference between a touch and a drag: